NinaS23/Sticker_Maker_Java/README.md

 ```git
 git clone https://github.com/NinaS23/Sticker_Maker_Java.git
 ```
-then you can choose :
+Then you can choose :
  - sticker name
  - sticker text
  - sticker img (copy the url of the chosen img)

-then, go to the App.java file and place the chosen properties in the setters below. example:
+ Then, go to the App.java file and place the chosen properties in the setters below. example:
 ```js
     sticker.setStickerName("dog");
     sticker.setStickerText("playful dog");
     sticker.setUrl("https://publish.purewow.net/wp-content/uploads/sites/2/2021/06/smallest-dog-breeds-toy-poodle.jpg?fit=728%2C524");
 ```
-to create your sticker:
+To create your sticker:
 ```git
 run the project
 ```

-finally, to see your sticker, go to a folder named: output.
+Finally, to see your sticker, go to a folder named: output.